Skip to main contentSkip to docs navigation

 <div class="collapse collapse-horizontal" id="collapseWidthExample">

-<div class="card card-content" style="width: 300px;">
+<div class="card card-body" style="width: 300px;">

 This is some placeholder content for a horizontal collapse.
 It's hidden by default and shown when triggered.